dukeraphaelng/team_spirit/README.md

 2. The same 30 authors with 2000*512 tokens each with a 80, 10, 10% split on the train, test and validation set respectively, https://unsw-my.sharepoint.com/:u:/g/personal/z5408671_ad_unsw_edu_au/ERc49oO5kvVKieNhctoLLAEBqVMFZr4sUQ_MiawyKLInGA?e=20Pvdt
 3. The same 30 authors with 1000*512 tokens each with a 80, 10, 10% split on the train, test and validation set respectively, https://unsw-my.sharepoint.com/:u:/g/personal/z5408671_ad_unsw_edu_au/ER0ph37G5dNOr7mX3WnOFKMBXhu_FFc7e-6eijhxJPcuhA?e=9fmPOs

+The 1. preprocessed data can be obtained by running the "preprocessing.py" file in the sampling_data folder.
+The 2. and 3. preprocessed data can be obtained by running the "sampling.py" file in the sampling_data folder and changing line 479 where we define an n=2000 variable into another number such as n=1000.

 ## SVM Overview
 + Character n-grams as features